-1996 Title III of the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996 (PL 104-193) abolished Aid to Families with Dependent Children (AFDC) and established
+Title III of the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of

-Temporary Assistance for Needy Families (TANF).
+1996 (PL 104-193) abolished Aid to Families with Dependent Children (AFDC) and established Temporary Assistance for Needy Families (TANF).
 Each state was required to operate a Title IV-D child support program to be eligible for TANF funds.
 States had to comply with numerous changes in child support services.
+Many of those changes included enhanced child support enforcement tools, such as license suspension for non-payment of support; the financial institution data match; requiring states to adopt the Uniform Interstate Family Support Act (UIFSA) of 1996; and the adoption of federal withholding forms.

-- 1995 PL 104-35 extended the deadline two years for states to have an automated data processing and information retrieval system.
-The 90 percent match was not extended. - 1994 PL 103-432, the Social Security Act Amendments of 1994, required states to periodically report debtor parents to consumer reporting agencies.
+PL 104-35 extended the deadline two years for states to have an automated data processing and information retrieval system.
+The 90 percent match was not extended.

+PL 103-432, the Social Security Act Amendments of 1994, required states to periodically report debtor parents to consumer reporting agencies.